-Children showing signs of behavioural difficulties are monitored by the Year 7 Manager, Key Stage Managers and Form Tutors under separate arrangements as detailed in the School Behaviour Policy.
-However, the Learning Support Department is notified by the Year 7 Manager/ Key Stage Managers and is consulted when behaviour management strategies are being devised.
-The SENCo is closely involved with pupils with Social, Emotional and Mental Health difficulties who are supported through SEN Provision and liaises with other staff who manage intervention programmes in the school.
-The school also employs two part-time Emotional Literacy

-Support Assistants (ELSAs).
+Children showing signs of behavioural difficulties are monitored by the Heads of Year and Tutors under separate arrangements as detailed in the School's Good Behaviour Policy; however, the Learning Support Department is notified by the Head of Year or Assistant Head of Year and is consulted when behaviour management strategies are being devised.
+The SENDCo is closely involved with pupils with Social, Emotional and Mental Health difficulties who are supported through SEND Provision and liaises with other staff who manage intervention programmes in the school.
+The school also employs two Emotional Literacy Support Assistants (ELSAs).
 These are teaching assistants trained to provide support for children who have been referred by pastoral staff for persistent concerns regarding emotional and social difficulties.
+The school also has various members of staff trained in supporting pupils with social, emotional and mental health difficulties as part of its pastoral support system.
+Obviously, there is considerable overlap between Learning Support and the Pastoral Team.